PennLINC/babs/docs/source/walkthrough.rst

     get(ok): sub-01/ses-A/anat/sub-01_ses-A_T1w.nii.gz (file) [from osf-storage...]

+You can now view this image in image viewers.
+Note that the intensities of images in this dataset have been zero-ed out, so it's normal to see all-black images in image viewers.

-These mean that you can successfully install this dataset, and get the file contents.
+By now, we have made sure we can successfully install this dataset and get the file contents.
 Now we can drop the file content and remove this local copy of this dataset, as we can directly use its OSF link for input dataset for BABS: